hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ## 27-Aug-2022

 [9:55:51](#JL8gVacHSom9TTRoxOUrTG4AGNX0gMljF6W6KnbDaok) <luce80>:
 @hiiamboris Awesome.
-Not too distant from a multi-column text list and a tree-view for which we are impatiently waiting Ì†ΩÌ∏â
+Not too distant from a multi-column text list and a tree-view for which we are impatiently waiting üòâ

 [9:56:01](#pfShCB1EmkHevcIYxEcZ8FU8Bs3yvOxBJ4J3xGVFrYY) <luce80>:
 Can someone please provide an example of a not-too-simple-not-too-complicated VID custom style ?
 I'd like to see the use of `template` , `init` , `options` , `actors`combined with `on-create` and `on-created`